magicznyleszek/mad-skeleton/_assets/styles/readme.md

 - [Atomic Design](http://demo.patternlab.io)
 - [Tachyons](http://tachyons.io/)

 The base global prefix for all attribute modules is `gui-`.
+Of course you can alwas switch to `data-gui-` if you feel uneasy and exposed to danger.

 ## Architecture

+### Atoms

+Atoms are CSS variables -- this should be the only place for adding new colors, sizes and other basic values.
+Treat this as a project palette.

-### Settings
+### Setup

-CSS variables, custom media and selectors.
+Root styles for the whole website/app and some simple typography normalisations.

-### Basics
+### Molecules

-Normalisation and styles that target bare HTML elements (i.e. "resets").
+Structure- and layout-related classes that do one, generic thing extremely well.
+Can be naturally mixed with each other and with organisms -- as long as it makes sense of course.

+Molecules use the `m-` namespace.

-### Components
+### Organisms

 Context-specific selectors for distinct components of an interface.
-They are forbidden to mix with each other.
+They are forbidden to mix with each other, sorry.

-Components use the `c-` namespace.

-### Utilities

-Structure- and layout-related classes that do one, generic thing extremely well.
-Can be naturally mixed with each other and with components -- as long as it makes sense of course.

-Utilities use the `u-` namespace.
+Organisms use the `o-` namespace.

 ## Attribute-modules naming structure